yamcodes/agario-clone/README.md

 ### Step 0.
 Prerequisites
 - [Node.js v17.4.0](https://nodejs.org/download/release/v17.4.0/) - the version which this project was created and tested on.
+- [Yarn](https://yarnpkg.com/) - a package manager aimed at stability.
 - [Git](https://git-scm.com/downloads) - for cloning this repository.
 - A terminal set up in your projects folder to clone and run this project.